Drupal 8/9/10 FAQs

-See the answer to question #3.
+See the answer to "When is content pushed live?".

 8. Why can't I resubmit pages when I make a change?

-You can but TMGMT Extension Suite module does it for you.
+You can, but TMGMT Extension Suite module does it for you.
 Sometimes pages get updated frequently, and there's a need to resubmit those pages when a change is made (even when a translation is In Progress).
 See the answer to question #4.

 9. What do the progress levels refer to?